shinyay/vscode-update-november-2024_spring-petclinic/demo/demo.md

 Vision for Copilot Preview is an extension that enhances chat interactions by enabling users to leverage advanced vision capabilities.

+> This preview feature allows users to attach images directly as contextual input, enriching conversations and enabling more dynamic, visually-supported responses.
+This extension will be eventually deprecated in favor of built-in image flow in Github Copilot Chat.

 ![Image](https://github.com/user-attachments/assets/ec5c8db1-240b-4bb1-901b-a0fa6c086ff7)